Build a Database Server

 7. Null

-Create more complex queries with WHERE, LIMIT and ORDER.
+Create more complex queries with WHERE, LIMIT and ORDER BY.

-Use a pipeline of iterators to efficiently evaluate SELECT queries.
+Build a query plan made of iterators to efficiently evaluate SELECT queries.

 Validate and resolve different kinds of references in queries.